Enum gapi_grpc::google::genomics::v1::cigar_unit::Operation [−][src]

 reference without evidence of an INDEL.
 Unlike the

-and SEQUENCE_MISMATCH
+SEQUENCE_MATCH and SEQUENCE_MISMATCH operators,

-operator does not indicate whether the
+the ALIGNMENT_MATCH operator does not indicate whether the

 reference and read sequences are an exact match.
 This operator is

-equivalent to SAM’s M
+equivalent to SAM’s M.

 The insert operator indicates that the read contains evidence of bases